900–1700 nm | China-made SWIR InGaAs | 1.3 MP | USB3/10GigE/CameraLink | Cooled | Short-Wave Infrared Camera

 - C SWIR 900–1700 GigE interface camera

-- H USB drive (includes drivers and application software)
+- H USB drive (includes driver and software)

 Product Dimensions #

-Outline drawings and primary mounting interfaces across cooled variants
+Outline drawings and key mounts for different interfaces and cooled versions

 Frequently Asked Questions